 About molluscum in children

 Molluscum contagiosum may be unsightly, but it is hardly a serious condition to either child or adult unless the lesions are interfered with by various physical “treatments”.
-It is a very common, contagious viral infection most often affecting young children.
+It is a very common, contagious viral infection mostly affecting young children.
+(View adult molluscum testimonials)

 These viral lesions appear as small, sometimes itchy raised spots which can occur anywhere on the body, but mostly on the face and upper body, armpits and behind the knees.
 Although the condition is harmless, molluscum can be unsightly and distressing to patient and carers alike.
 Sometimes the child is banned from public bathing areas because of it, which can itself be distressful.